 |Item||Tooltip and Shortcut||Description|

-When the last/first difference is hit, PyCharm suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or first difference is reached, PyCharm suggests to click the arrow buttons F7/ Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.

 |Compare Previous/Next File |

 Compare the local copy of the previous or next file with its update from the server.

 |Go To Changed File Ctrl+N||Display all the changed files in the current change set and navigate to them.
 This button is available only when you review changes in multiple files.
 For example, in the Local Changes view.|